BengalDevelopers/SimpleProject/README.md

 # SimpleProject
-This is a repository for simply python dataframe construction and manipulation using numpy.
+This is a repository for simple python dataframe construction and manipulation using numpy.